11th Infantry Division (India)

-The 11th Indian Infantry Division was an infantry division of the Indian Army during World War II.
+The 11th Infantry Division is an infantry division of the Indian Army.
+It was raised as a part of the Indian Army during World War II.
 It formed part of Indian III Corps in the Malaya Command during the Battle of Malaya.
 The division was re-raised on 1 April 1965 and is presently part of the XII Corps of Southern Command.
 It is presently responsible for safeguarding the borders with Pakistan along Southern Rajasthan and Gujarat.

 History

 It was originally commanded by Major-General Murray-Lyon until 24 December 1941.
 Under Murray-Lyon the 11th Indian Division was defeated at the Battle of Jitra and suffered some of its worst casualties during the retreat from Jitra and at the Battle of Gurun.

 Murray-Lyon was fired by Lieut.
 Gen. Arthur Percival and replaced by Brig.
 A.C.M.
 Paris and then Maj.
 Gen. Billy Key.
 This division suffered such heavy casualties during the early stages of the campaign, that the 1st Leicesters and the 2nd East Surreys were forced to amalgamate, becoming the British Battalion and the 1/8th Punjab and the 2/9th Jats were also amalgamated, becoming the Jat-Punjab Battalion.
 The 6th and 15th Infantry Brigades were also amalgamated becoming the 6th/15th Indian Infantry Brigade.

 After the Battle of Jitra the 11th Division, under Major-General Paris, inflicted heavy casualties on the Japanese at the Battle of Kampar, but was almost completely destroyed at the Battle of Slim River.
 The division was reformed in Singapore with the remains of the 9th Indian Division.

 The 11th Indian Division surrendered to the Japanese on 15 February 1942, along with about 130,000 other British and Commonwealth soldiers, when Singapore was surrendered.